 The first time you upload a build for your app, it goes into the Alpha release channel.
 After this first build, you are free to select different channel destinations when you upload builds.

 Initially, the Alpha, Beta, and Release Candidate channels are empty and contain no users, not even yourself.
-But, by going to each channel and inviting Oculus users into them, you can allow different groups of people to access the builds that you upload or copy into each channel.
+You can:

 Apps distributed through release channels appear in the My Preview Apps section of Oculus Home.